mljs/directional-distribution/README.md

 ## Usage

+You can call getDirectionalEllipse on two arrays x and y containing the x and y coordinates of the points for which you want to find the directional ellipse.
+It is also possible to specify the number of standard deviations nbSD.
+If nbSD is 1, the ellipse will cover about 68% of the points, if nbSD is 2, the ellipse will cover about 95% of the points and if nbSD is 3, the ellipse will cover about 99% of the points.

+The return type contains the following data:

 - rMajor is the radius of the major axis
 - rMinor is the radius of the minor axis
 - (position.x, position.y) are the coordinates of the center of the ellipse